OfficeDev/office-scripts-docs/docs/resources/samples/samples-overview.md

 # Office Scripts samples and scenarios

-This section contains [Office Scripts](../../overview/excel.md) based automation solutions that help end users achieve automation of daily tasks.
+This section contains [Office Scripts](../../overview/excel.md) based solutions that help end users achieve automation of daily tasks.
 It contains realistic scenarios that users face and provides detailed solutions.

 - [Basics](#basics) showcase common examples that make up larger scripts.
 Most don't need a specific workbook or dataset and can be run in the workbook of your choice.
 - [Beyond the basics](#beyond-the-basics) are samples that are more involved or solve a particular problem.
 Some use Power Automate with an Office Script as a integral part of the flow.